 Overall Performance and Outcome

-Now that everything’s installed, my FN 509 build is exactly what I envisioned.
-The Romeo X makes target acquisition faster, the compensator reduces recoil, and the trigger feels smoother and crisper.
+Now my FN 509 build is exactly what I envisioned.
+The Vortex Defender XL makes target acquisition incredibly fast, the compensator reduces recoil, and the trigger feels smoother and crisper than ever.

-I’ve put about 250 rounds through the gun with the comp installed, and roughly 700–800 rounds without the comp.
-Through it all, the 509 has maintained its reliability and ruggedness without a single hiccup so far.
+I’ve put about close to 1000 rounds through the gun now with the comp installed, and roughly 700–800 rounds without the comp.
+Through it all, the 509 has maintained its reliability and ruggedness without a single hiccup.

-The Apex trigger feels amazing, the 4.5lb weight feels great though I do normally prefer a 3.5lb trigger but that’s just hard to get out of a 509.
-The wall is distinct, and the break is crisp.
-The reset is short and predictable, and when you pair that with the compensator, follow-up shots are quick and easy to stay on target.
-The comp noticeably cuts down on felt recoil and really helps keep the muzzle flat, it’s a huge difference compared to the stock barrel setup.
+The Apex trigger feels amazing.
+The 4.5 lb pull weight feels great, though I normally prefer something closer to 3.5 lbs that’s just hard to realistically get out of a 509 while trying to keep it reliable.
+The wall is distinct, the break is crisp, and the reset is short and predictable.
+Pairing that with the compensator was the perfect match, follow up shots are quick and easy to keep on target.
+The comp noticeably cuts down on felt recoil and really helps keep the muzzle flat it’s a huge difference compared to the stock barrel setup.

-This build came together exactly how I wanted, visually and functionally.
-It exceeded expectations, and honestly, it’s probably one of the most fun-having pistols I’ve put together.
-I’ll admit I might be biased since I already love the FN 509 platform, but it definitely holds its own, and then some, against my Glock builds.
+This build came together exactly how I wanted, both visually and functionally.
+It exceeded expectations, and honestly, it’s probably one of the most fun pistols I’ve put together to date.
+I’ll admit I might be a little biased since I already love the FN 509 platform, but this thing absolutely holds its own, and then some, against my Glock builds.
+But i will say i think the FN509 might be a little afraid of my next glock build, definitely going to have to put them head to head.

 Potential Changes